prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 So, I think a combined wave of AR/VR + DeFi will be one of the biggest, if not the biggest part of our future.
 Only question is, how far this future is.
 Is it 10 years, 5 years or 30 years?
 I think it'll be far sooner than we think, as we saw things that were not there 10-20 years ago.
 So, I think it'll come faster than we think.

+And, we will certainly need <a href="https://prashantkikani.com/blog/adaptability" target="_blank">adaptability</a> to accept new technologies in our daily lives.

 Most likely, the next big technologies will be built by startups.
 Here's another similar post on the topic of "[How Startup Ecosystem works?](https://prashantkikani.com/blog/startup-ecosystem)" give it a read, if you want to explore how startup works and how every stakeholder connect with each other.